gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 ### Specifying custom elements and attributes

-> **Note**: TinyXML, used by libsdformat to parse SDFormat files, does have native
+> **Note**: TinyXML, used by libsdformat to parse SDFormat files, does not have
-> support XML namespaces.
-Some of the following requirements and conventions
+> native support for XML namespaces.
+Some of the following requirements and
-> are in place due to this limitation.
+> conventions are in place due to this limitation.

 To avoid name clashes with future versions of SDFormat and to ensure the interoperability of SDFormat files between various software, custom elements